rally-4/rally-4.github.io/A&M/README.md

 6. ~~Fix ability cooldown.~~
 7. ~~Add information about enemies.~~
 8. ~~Add music and sfx.~~
-9. Create the Badlands area.
+9. Create the Badlands area. \[IN PROGRESS\]
-10. Implement ammo (limited uses of an ability per fight) and casting (time until ability use, interrupted by enemy attack and use of another ability).
+10. Implement ammo (limited uses of an ability per fight) and casting (time until ability use, interrupted by enemy attack and use of another ability). \[IN PROGRESS\]
+11. Implement data saving:
+11.1. ~~Resources.~~
+11.2.
+Unlocks.
+11.3.
+Upgrades.
+12. Add damage multipliers.